ale-giustina/AppleWatchECG-Insights/README.md

 [3] https://www.sciencedirect.com/topics/medicine-and-dentistry/qrs-complex

 ## DISCLAIMER
-This program is not a medical device and should not be used as a diagnostic tool or to make medical decision.
+This program is not a medical software and should not be used as a diagnostic tool or to make medical decision.
 If in doubt, consult a medical professional.